selfim/ishop/README.md

 # yshop
-An electronic store based on Yii2
+An electronic store based on origin php and mysql